thruthesky/fireflutter/firebase/functions/lib/src/forum.md

 ## Observing post changes and update data

 As you know, we are using realtime database.
 This means the app should observe for data change as small portiona as it can be.
 And we made it simple for post data changes.
-Use `PostModel.onFieldChange(field, callback)`.
+Use `Post.onFieldChange(field, callback)`.

 The example below listens the title changes and if it is changed, it wil update on screen.